Fristet/SpeedTreeImporter_VertexColor/README.md

 Edited SpeedTree Importer plugin with VertexColor for when you import st file into UE4

-1. "SpeedTreeImporter" folder into your ue4 Plugins folder
+1. "SpeedTreeImporter" folder into your UE4 Project's Plugins folder
 2. Open your .uproject to using any text editor
 3. Add a line under "Plugins"